bhrnjica/daany/README.md

 *[Daany Developer Guide](/docs/DevGuide/developer_guide.md)* - complete guide for developers.

 # Software Requiremens
-The lates version of the library is built on `Standard2.1` and supports `.NET Core 3.0`.
-The library is not available for .NET Framework `4.8` and below.
+The lates version of the library is built on `Standard2.1` and supports `.NET Core 3.0` and above.
+However the library is not available for .NET Framework `4.8` and below.
 In case you want to use this library on `.NET Framework` and `Standard 2.0`, use older version `v0.3.*`.

 # Data Frame